At 5,895m (19,340 ft), Mt Kilimanjaro is Africa's highest peak and one of the most spectacular free-standing summit treks in the world.

 There are limited opportunities to access banks and ATMs around Mount Kilimanjaro National Park.
 Although you will not need large amounts of cash while trekking, we highly recommend you withdraw what you need prior to arrival to the park.

 Tanzania is 3 hours in front of GMT.

 The official language of Tanzania is Swahili.
-You will however, find that English is spoken by most people.
+You will, however, find that English is spoken by most people.

 Weather conditions and temperature on Kilimanjaro varies depending on season and altitude, cold temperatures and precipitation are the main weather concerns while climbing the mountain.
-The warmer, drier months are the best times to climb Kilimanjaro, climbs during January, February and September are all very good, while climbs in June, July and August are equally has good it’s possible the temperature will be a little cooler.
-Times to try and avoid climbing the mountain are during the rainy season which fall in the months of March, April, May and November although climbers can still experience rain during the dry season, the weather on the mountain is unpredictable.
+The warmer, drier months are the best times to climb Kilimanjaro, climbs during January, February and September are all very good, while climbs in June, July and August equally have good it’s possible the temperature will be a little cooler.
+Times to try and avoid climbing the mountain are during the rainy season which falls in the months of March, April, May and November although climbers can still experience rain during the dry season, the weather on the mountain is unpredictable.
 Please note that this is a challenging and tough trek, which reaches an altitude of 5895m.
 It is possible to find this climb very difficult even if you consider yourself to be relatively fit, it mostly depends on how well your body acclimatizes to high altitude.